-void ZM_snfclean(GEN d, GEN U, GEN V) assuming d, U, V come from d = ZM_snfall(x, &U, &V), where U or V may be NULL, cleans up the output in place.
+void ZM_snfclean(GEN d, GEN U, GEN V) assuming d, U, V come from $d = ZM_snfall(x, &U, &V)$, where U or V may be NULL, cleans up the output in place.
 This means that elementary divisors equal to 1 are deleted and U, V are updated.
+This also works when d is a t_VEC of elementary divisors.
 The output is not suitable for gerepileupto.